fkmclane/sonicpi.vim/README.md

 ## Sonic Pi interfacing tools

+* [sonic-pi-tool](https://github.com/emlyn/sonic-pi-tool) (version by @emlyn) - Written in Python and supports all of the functionality of vim-sonic-pi.
+This is the preferred tool since it works best with recent Sonic Pi versions and has a few extra handy features that may be incorporated into vim-sonic-pi in the future.
-* [sonic-pi-tool](https://github.com/lilyinstarlight/sonic-pi-tool/).
-Written in Rust and supports all of the functionality of vim-sonic-pi.
+* [sonic-pi-tool](https://github.com/lilyinstarlight/sonic-pi-tool) (version by @lpil) - Written in Rust and supports all of the functionality of vim-sonic-pi.
-* [sonic-pi-cli](https://github.com/Widdershin/sonic-pi-cli/).
-Written in Ruby but does not support showing the log, starting a standalone server from (Neo)Vim, or initiating recordings.
+* [sonic-pi-cli](https://github.com/Widdershin/sonic-pi-cli) - Written in Ruby but does not support showing the log, starting a standalone server from (Neo)Vim, or initiating recordings.

 ## TODO